Icy-Seas-Co-Laboratory/Pelagia/docs/backup.md

 - Restore to a temporary database name or separate machine.
 - Point a temporary `config.toml` at a copied KVStore.
-- Run `python -m Pelagia.cli.app init-system`.
+- Run `.venv/bin/pelagia init-system`.
-- Run `python -m Pelagia.cli.app check-system`.
+- Run `.venv/bin/pelagia check-system`.
 - Run `/system/status/{project}?deep_kvstore=true` for at least one project.
 - Load a known original frame, preprocessed frame, candidate ROI, and refined ROI through the API or PelagiaView.